hybridLambda/hybrid-Lambda/README.md

 -mono                | Generate a frequency table of monophyletic, paraphyletic and polyphyletic trees.
 -plot/-dot [option]  | Use LaTEX(-plot) or Dot (-dot) to draw the input (defined by -spcu) network(tree).
 -branch              | Branch lengths will be labelled in the figure.
--plotF/-dotF FILE    | Generated figure will be saved in FILE.

 ##Examples:
 ```bash